-You have the right to bring someone with you to your voting location.
+You have the right to bring someone with you to vote.

 You can bring someone to your voting location to help you vote if you require assistance.
 This person will be able to go into the voting booth with you to help you vote.